lgbt-foundation/whitepaper/whitepaper.md

   * legal recognition of [marriage equality in 26 countries](https://en.wikipedia.org/wiki/Same-sex_marriage) including the United States of America, Australia, Colombia, and South Africa, and soon with Taiwan and Austria to follow;
   * the emergence of publicly open LGBT politicians in senior leadership roles, such as Jóhanna Sigurðardóttir, the Prime Minister of Iceland, in January 2009 and Leo Varadkar, the Irish Taoiseach, as of June 2017<sup>int-3</sup>;
-  * apologies and restitution issued to victims of anti-LGBT discrimination, such as Justin Trudeau’s USD [100M pledge to homosexual purge victims in Canada](http://www.cbc.ca/news/politics/100-million-apology-gay-purge-victims-1.4421921) in 2017 or the Royal pardon of Alan Turing by the Queen of England in 2013 followed by a [pardon of all men cautioned or convicted](https://en.wikipedia.org/wiki/Alan_Turing_law) under historical legislation that outlawed homosexual acts in England and Wales.;
+  * apologies and restitution issued to victims of anti-LGBT discrimination, such as Justin Trudeau’s USD [100M pledge to homosexual purge victims in Canada](http://www.cbc.ca/news/politics/100-million-apology-gay-purge-victims-1.4421921) in 2017 or the Royal pardon of Alan Turing by the Queen of England, or the subsequent [pardon of all men cautioned or convicted](https://en.wikipedia.org/wiki/Alan_Turing_law) under historical legislation that outlawed homosexual acts in England and Wales.;
   * the supportive stance of a large part of the international community toward eliminating remaining anti-LGBT laws and constraining leaders in less progressive countries, most visibly in the [United Nations Human Rights Council’s 2011 Resolution on LGBT Rights and General Assembly declaration of LGBT rights](https://en.wikipedia.org/wiki/LGBT_rights_at_the_United_Nations), signed by a combined 99 member states, and;
   * improvements in treatment, cure, prevention, and increased de-stigmatization of HIV/AIDS, such as the [FDA approval for Truvada as pre-exposure prophylaxis (PrEP)](https://aidsinfo.nih.gov/news/1254/fda-approves-first-drug-for-reducing-the-risk-of-sexually-acquired-hiv-infection) in 2012 and [Prince Harry’s continued call to de-stigmatize HIV](https://www.theguardian.com/uk-news/2017/oct/13/prince-harry-calls-for-society-to-embrace-hiv-aids-tests-diana) in 2017.

 This hard work is far from over.
 There are still many countries in which openly identifying as LGBT results in massive repercussions or even life-threatening consequences.
 Even in countries where the legal basis appears equal, the reality is often different.
 Discrimination, bullying and worse are experiences on which nearly every member of the community can give a firsthand report.
-Any of these situations is where the introduction of the LGBT Token can help.
-But first, we need to understand the challenges that face the global LGBT community in order to understand the benefits it can gain from blockchain technology.
+The introduction of the LGBT Token could help.
+But first, we need to understand the challenges that face the global LGBT community in order to understand the benefits of the LGBT Token.

 ### Understanding the Challenges

 There are many complex factors that contribute to discrimination against the LGBT community, from societal legacies like religious fundamentalism to more specialized issues like transgender bathroom laws.
 However, a few challenges have root causes that we can effectively address right now, as new technologies becomes available.

 The most basic and fundamental challenge we aim to solve is an understanding of the size and composition of the global LGBT community.
 Today the size of the LGBT community is measured from voluntary reporting of sexual orientation and behavior.
 Clearly, respondents' willingness to do this can vary considerably by country, region and age group.
-Further challenges happen when a government overlooks the necessity of identifying its own LGBT population, such as the recent decision by the U.S. Census Bureau to [not include questions regarding sexual orientation and gender identity in the 2020 Census](https://www.npr.org/2017/07/18/536484467/census-bureau-found-no-need-for-lgbt-data-despite-4-agencies-requesting-it).
+Further challenges arise when a government overlooks the necessity of identifying its own LGBT population, such as the recent decision by the U.S. Census Bureau to [not include questions regarding sexual orientation and gender identity in the 2020 Census](https://www.npr.org/2017/07/18/536484467/census-bureau-found-no-need-for-lgbt-data-despite-4-agencies-requesting-it).
 This leads to difficulty measuring the exact size of the global LGBT population.

 It has also been observed that in anti-LGBT environments, members of the LGBT community may frequently be held back from full economic participation, such as joining in the labor force or gaining job promotions, which restrains their spending power as well as their ability to influence society toward greater equality.